Dr. Jan Holmgren Receives 2017 Albert B. Sabin Gold Medal Award

 “I am honored to receive this award commemorating Dr. Sabin’s extraordinary legacy,” said Dr. Holmgren.
 “It is indeed a great honor for me to have been chosen to join the distinguished group of eminent scientists who have received this award before me.”

-The 2017 Gold Medal Award ceremony will take place at the National Institute of Science Building in Washington, DC.
+The 2017 Gold Medal Award ceremony will take place at the National Academy of Sciences Building in Washington, DC.
 His Excellency Björn Lyrvall, ambassador of Sweden to the United States, will offer remarks at the ceremony, along with Amy Finan and Bruce Gellin, president of global immunization at Sabin.
 The ceremony will also convene leaders in academia, government, industry and civil society.

 Awarded annually since 1994, the Albert B. Sabin Gold Medal Award recognizes a researcher who has made extraordinary contributions in the field of vaccinology or a complementary field.
 The award commemorates the legacy of Dr. Albert B. Sabin, who developed the oral live virus polio vaccine that is widely heralded with making a huge contribution to the near eradication of polio worldwide.
 This year marks the 24th year that the Sabin Vaccine Institute has bestowed the award.
 Past participants of this award include D.A.
 Henderson, Maurice Hilleman, Roger Glass and Ciro de Quadros, who later served as Sabin’s executive vice president and director of Vaccine Advocacy and Education.